PoCInnovation/Workshops/p2p/2.Starton_Smart_Contracts/README.md

 ## Step 4 - Interact with a template contract
 Writing a contract in Solidity from scratch is great, but sometimes you just want to create something simple and generic and you don't want to spend time learning Solidity in depth, making sure your contract is secure...
-Today's your lucky day, Starton has a service exactly for this: contract templates :rocket:
+Today's your lucky day, Starton has a service exactly for this: contract templates 🚀

 Go to your [Starton dashboard](https://app.starton.io/) and create an [ERC-20](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/) token with a fixed supply.
 > If you want more challenge, you can try to deploy the template contract using the API instead of the UI